amoi9/behavior-clone/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 60-75) consisted of a convolution neural network with the following layers and layer sizes starting from the bottom:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+* Normalization layer
+* Convolutional layer with 5*5 kernel, filter size 24 and activation with Relu
+* Dropout layer with 0.2 dropout rate
+* Convolutional layer with 5*5 kernel, filter size 36 and activation with Relu
+* Dropout layer with 0.2 dropout rate
+* Convolutional layer with 5*5 kernel, filter size 48 and activation with Relu
+* Dropout layer with 0.2 dropout rate
+* Convolutional layer with 3*3 kernel, filter size 64 and activation with Relu
+* Convolutional layer with 3*3 kernel, filter size 64 and activation with Relu
+* Fully connected layer with 100 units
+* Fully connected layer with 50 units
+* Fully connected layer with 10 units
+* Fully connected layer with 1 units

 #### 3. Creation of the Training Set & Training Process